NEUX library

 npm install --save-dev @blueprintui/components @blueprintui/themes @blueprintui/layout @blueprintui/typography

-2. Import styles in the style.css
+2. Import styles in the src/style.css

 file: